hu-macsy/simexpal/docs/command_line_reference.rst

 :purge:  Deletes the experimental data.
 To confirm this action it needs the ``-f`` argument.

-:kill:   Terminates jobs submitted to or started by Slurm.
-To confirm this
+:kill:   Terminates jobs submitted to or started by the scheduler.
+To confirm
-         action it needs the ``-f`` argument.
+         this action it needs the ``-f`` argument.

 All the above actions can be applied to a subset of experiments according to a `selection option`, which can be specified as an additional argument.
 Supported selection options are: